JedWatson/randomkey/README.md

 Lightweight node.js lib for generating random strings.

+> **NOTE:** This library does not use cryptographically secure data.
+DO NOT USE THIS FOR PASSWORD GENERATION OR ANYTHING THAT SHOULD BE UNGUESSABLE.

 You can specify the length and character set to use.

 If you specify length as an array `[min, max]` a number in the range will be